nguyenvothuan/Learning-Docker/NOTE.md

 - `docker compose up -d`: start the containers in the background
 - `docker compose up --build`: build the images before starting the containers.
 - A bridge network is created by default for all containers in the same compose file.

+## Chapter 8: Swarm
+- Containers everywhere, how to manage them?
+- How do we automate container lifecycle?
+- How do we scale them up and down?
+- How can we ensure containers are re-created if they fail?
+- How can we replace containers without downtime?
+- How can we control/track where containers are started?
+- How can we create cross-node virtual networks?
+- How can we ensure only trusted servers run our containers?
+- How can we store secrets, keys, passwords, and get them to the right container?
+### Swarm and Swarm Node
+- A node refers to an instance of the Docker engine participating in the swarm.
+A swarm is a group of machines that are running Docker and joined into a cluster.
+Once a group of machines have been joined together, you can still run the Docker commands that you're used to, but they are now executed on a cluster by a swarm manager.
+The machines in a swarm can be physical or virtual.
+After joining a swarm, they are referred to as nodes.
+- Two types of nodes:
+    - Manager nodes: Manager nodes handle orchestration and cluster management functions of Swarm.
+They perform the key functions of maintaining the desired state, scheduling services, and serving the swarm mode HTTP API endpoints.
+You can also run workloads on manager nodes, but it's generally recommended to leave manager nodes for management duties.
+    - Worker nodes: Worker nodes are there to provide capacity to your applications.
+Worker nodes receive and execute tasks dispatched from manager nodes.
+- RAFT: Consensus algorithm used by Swarm to manage the cluster state.
+It's a protocol that allows a collection of machines to work as a coherent group that can survive the failures of some of its members.
+### Services
+- `docker swarm init`: initialize a swarm.
+Doing that on a local machine create a Docker Swarm single-node cluster and the machine becomes the manager node of that cluster.
+Breakdown:
+    - Docker changes the working mode of Docker Engine on the machine to swarm mode
+    - Current machine becomes a manager node.
+In a Docker Swarm cluster, manager nodes are responsible for maintaining the cluster state, scehduling services, and serving swarm mode HTTP API endpoints.
+    - Docker generates a manager secret and a worker secret.
+These secrets are used to add additional manager and worker nodes to the swarm.
+    - Docker sets up a networking for the swarm, including creating a default overlay network for internal cmmunication betwween services.
+- `docker service create [OPTIONS] IMAGE [COMMAND] [ARG...]`: create a service from an image.
+A service is a definition of a task that should be run on the swarm.
+It's a way to scale containers across multiple Docker daemons.
+- `docker node ls`: list all nodes in the swarm
+- `docker service ps <service_name>`: list all tasks of a service
+- A service can have multiple replicas.
+A replica is a task that runs on a worker node.
+The number of replicas is the number of tasks that should be running for a service.
+- `docker service update <service_id> --replicas <number_of_replicas>`: update the number of replicas for a service.
+- A little about task.
+A task is the atomic scheduling unit of Swarm.
+It's a running container which is part of a service.
+A task is assigned to a node by the manager, and it stays on that node until the task is removed or the node fails.
+- Swarm will quickly replace a failed task with a new recreacted task.
+- Multipass: a tool to create and manage virtual machines.
+It's a lightweight VM manager for Linux, Windows, and macOS.
+It's a good tool to create a multi-node Docker Swarm cluster on a single machine.
+- `multipass launch --name <node_name> --cpus <number_of_cpus> --mem <memory_size> --disk <disk_size>`: create a new virtual machine with the specified name, CPUs, memory size, and disk size.
+- `multipass shell <node_name>`: open a shell to the virtual machine.
+- `multipass exec <node_name> -- <command>`: run a command in the virtual machine.
+- E.g: `multipass exec node1 -- env`: run `env` command in the virtual machine `node1`
+- To get docker on VM: `curl -sSL https://get.docker.com | sh`
+- `docker swarm init --advertise-addr <node_IP>`: initialize a swarm with the specified IP address.
+This is useful when you have multiple network interfaces on the machine and you want to specify which interface to use for the swarm.
+Of course, a Docker container or a virtual machine will have its own virtual network interface, along (possibly) with a virtual network interface for the VM to communicate with the host machine.
+- `docker swarm join --token <token> <manager_IP>:<manager_port>`: join a node to a swarm.
+This is useful when you have multiple nodes and you want to add them to the swarm.
+The token is generated when you initialize the swarm or using the below command.
+- `docker swarm join-token <worker|manager>`: get the join token for a worker or a manager.
+This is useful when you want to add a new node to the swarm.
+- `docker node update --role <manager|worker> <name of node>`: update the role of a node in the swarm.
+This is useful when you want to change the role of a node from a manager to a worker or vice versa.
+- So after we have created a Swarm and added nodes to it, on the leader node, we can create services.
+Depend on the replicas we set for that service, Swarm will use its load-balancing strategy to distribute the tasks of that service to the worker nodes.